ozanj/soc_of_ed_presentation/index.md

 ---

 # Literature review
-## Scholarship on the enrollment funnel

-Most research analyzes admissions (e.g., Killgore, 2009) or financial aid (e.g., McPherson, Schapiro, 1998)
-- Final stages of enrollment funnel

-Scholarship on recruiting is sparse
+## Scholarship on recruiting

+Evaluations of outreach interventions (e.g., Andrews, Imberman, Lovenheim, 2016)
+- But unclear whether universities substantively adopt these "best practices" in less controlled settings

-- Audits of university response to inquiries (e.g., Hanson, 2017; Thornhill, forthcoming)
+Audits of response to "inquiries" by admissions officers (e.g., Hanson, 2017; Thornhill, forthcoming)
+- Identifies biases of admissions officers

+<br>
-- Off-campus recruiting visits
+Off-campus recruiting visits
+- Purpose: identify prospects; connect with prospects already targeted through mail/email
+  - second highest source of inquiries (after student list purchases); third highest source of enrollees (after stealth applicants and on-campus  visits)
 - From the college perspective (Stevens, 2007)
     - Important for relationships with prospects, counselors at "feeder" schools
 - From the perspective of high school students (Holland, 2019)
     - Which universities visit affects student decisions; especially first-gen, students of color

-<br>
 Research gap
 - We don't know which universities visit which schools and communities
 - If poor students, communities of color are not being recruited, then "under-matching" may be due to under-recruiting rather than lack of guidance